ameersarwar/cross_expression/README.md

 <img width="653" alt="Screenshot 2024-07-08 at 11 16 40 PM" src="https://github.com/ameersarwar/cross_expression/assets/174621170/ac0c53cc-cbd7-4b0e-9725-e1ce228139af">

-The plot - called the bullseye plot - shows low co-expression in the central cell and high cross-expression in the nearest neighbor.
-Importantly, the cross-expression in more distant neighbors is similar to co-expression in the central cells.
+The plot - called the `bullseye plot` - shows few cells co-expressing `Nrg1` with `Galntl6` (center) and many nearest neighbors (first ring) of `Galntl6`-positive cells expressing `Nrg1`.
+Importantly, the number of distant neighbors (subsequent rings) expressing `Nrg1` is about the same as the number of cells co-expressing both genes.

 ### Smooth gene expression
 Our analysis considers cross-expression as a relationship between individual cells.
 However, groups of cells may form a spatially contiguous niche and cross-expression may obtain between niches.